samadeusfp/PRIPEL/README.md

 # PRIPEL

 PRIPEL (Privacy-preserving event log publishing with contextual information) is a framework to publish event logs that fulfill differential privacy.
+We provide an implementation of PRETSA in Python 3.
+Our code is available under the MIT license.

 ## Requirements
 To run our algorithm you need the following Python packages: